-6.4.2 (a) A Non-Regular employee who has been selected for appointment per Article 6 shall have the right of first refusal for additional Auxiliary work assignments provided s/he is qualified to fulfill the responsibilities of the additional work assignment(s), and the additional work assignment(s) are available at the same location where the Non-Regular employee is fulfilling his/her current work commitment(s).
+6.4.2 (a) A Non-Regular employee who has been selected for appointment per Article 6 shall have the right of first refusal for additional Auxiliary work assignments as per Article 6.4.
 The temporary workload increase shall not exceed (100%) one hundred percent of equivalent full-time duty as per Article 5.2.